Major update: 17th January 2022

 Humanity first split within the L group between L0 and L1-6.
 L1-6 gave rise to other L groups, one of which, L3, split into the M and N group.”

-The L type Haplogroup – mainly Africans
+a) The L-type Haplogroup – mainly Africans

 The L type consists of nearly all Africans.